christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Amyntas's mother Adobogiona was a "Jewish Queen" and the "Celtic Goddess-Queen" at the same time, proving Jew: Iudii -> Ioudaioi -> Jew.
 The Iudii were originally Scythian-Celtic priests from Galatia who later became "Jews" under Alexandrian syncretism.

 Amyntas ruled an empire that stretched from modern-day Turkey through India, but likely further as his reign coicides with the "Yellow Emperor" Zhao of Han, an archetype that he fits perfectly with.
-He was likely also king Gondopharnes who ruled (c.
-19-46 AD) what is now Afghanistan/Pakistan.
-Gondo-pharnes: Gondo, from Sanskrit Ganda meaning "hero" or "warrior" and Pharnes is identical to Pharnaces - the Pontic/Bosporan royal title meaning "Victorious Pharaoh".
-Gondopharnes = "The Heroic Victorious Pharaoh" - the exact Eastern equivalent of "Amyntas Nikator".

 His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis and in Egyptian mythology the son of Isis was Horus), and Jesus is called Isa in the Quran. -Ura is a city suffix so this makes "Isaura" (Isa-Ura) literally "Jesus City".

 Galatia = Galilee: The names are linguistically identical.
 "Galatia" is the Greek form of "Galilee."
 His kingdom was the biblical "Galilee."

-If Amyntas Nikator aka Amyntas of Galatia was Asander aka Julius Caesar's son or grandson then Asander aka Julius Caesar or his son Emperor Tiberius Julius Caesar Augustus aka Tiberius Julius Aspurgus, king of Bosphorus, was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes Trocmii:"Bogo-" is related to the Proto-Celtic word "bog-", which means "god" or "divine". "-diatarus" could be connected to the Latin word "diatus", meaning "divine" or "godlike", the Old Irish word -tairx means " lord"."Van" or "de" is a preposition indicating "of" or "from", which suggests that Brogitaris/Brigatos is the divine leader or a member of the Celtes Trocmii which refers to the Trocmi, a Celtic tribe that lived in ancient Galatia).
+This would mean that Mithridates VI Eupator of Pontus (aka Ptolemy XII Auletes/Mark Antony/Herod) was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes Trocmii:"Bogo-" is related to the Proto-Celtic word "bog-", which means "god" or "divine". "-diatarus" could be connected to the Latin word "diatus", meaning "divine" or "godlike", the Old Irish word -tairx means " lord"."Van" or "de" is a preposition indicating "of" or "from", which suggests that Brogitaris/Brigatos is the divine leader or a member of the Celtes Trocmii which refers to the Trocmi, a Celtic tribe that lived in ancient Galatia).

+**5.2.2.1 Was Amyntas Nikator aka Amyntas, King of Galatia the Living Esus?**

+The Celts in classical Galatia worshiped a deity called Aesus/Esus/Iesus.
+Amyntas, King of Galatia was the king of this region.
+"Esus" from "Aisu" (Lord) is the Celtic pronunciation.
+The Scythian root is Aes-, the same as the Aesir and Aesar.
+"Iesus" is the Latin rendering of "Esus."
+There was no "J" sound.
+He was always called Ie-Sus (Yay-soos), "The Esus."

+![Fig.
+1.25](/images/Esus.jpg){:width="400px"}

+Fig. 1.25.
+Statue from classical Anatolia that is dedicated to "Esumopas Cnusticus".
+Esumopas means "Slave to Esus", and Esus means lord in Proto-Celtic.
+If you combine the Etruscan word "cnus" with the suffix "-ticus" or "-tic-" you get a word that translates to "anointed one" or "consecrated one", ie. a "Christ".
+So, that inscription translates to:
+"Slave to Lord (Esus) Christ".
+The "VSLM" inscription is an abbreviation for the Latin phrase "Votum Solvit Libens Merito" which translates to "He pays his vow willingly and with merit" or "He fulfills his vow with pleasure and deserving", which is often found on Roman coins and other artifacts.
+Esus was crucified in mythology and his symbol was an axe, so he was associated with woodcutting, forestry, carpentry.
+Esus was also part of a "trinity" of Gaulish gods that included Taranis, Teutates and Esus.

 **5.2.3.
 Aliases and Avatars of the Bloodline**